Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

     usage: annogesic merge_features [-h] [--transcript_path TRANSCRIPT_PATH]
                                     [--other_features_path OTHER_FEATURES_PATH]
                                     [--fuzzy_term FUZZY_TERM]
                                     [--fuzzy_TSS FUZZY_TSS]
                                     [--strain_name STRAIN_NAME]
                                     [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --transcript_path TRANSCRIPT_PATH, -a TRANSCRIPT_PATH
-                             If you have transcript gff file, please assign the path here.
-The output will be generated based on transcripts and assign "Parent_tran" to each feature in attributes of gff file.
+                            If transcript gff file is provided.
+The output will be generated based on transcripts and assign
+                            "Parent_tran" to each feature in attributes of gff file.
 If there is no transcript, the output will just simply combine all input gff files.
       --other_features_path OTHER_FEATURES_PATH, -of OTHER_FEATURES_PATH
                             Please assign the gff files of other features which you want to merge.
       --fuzzy_term FUZZY_TERM, -fm FUZZY_TERM
-                             If you want to merge terminators, please assign the fuzzy between transcript and terminator here.
+                            For merging terminators, please assign the fuzzy between transcript and terminator.
+ATTENTION, the
-                             ATTENTION, the third column of gff file of terminator should be exactly "Terminator".
+                            third column of gff file of terminator should be exactly "terminator".
 Default is 30.
       --fuzzy_TSS FUZZY_TSS, -ft FUZZY_TSS
-                             If you want to merge terminators, please assign the fuzzy between TSS and transcript.
+                            For merging TSSs, please assign the fuzzy between TSS and transcript.
 ATTENTION, the third column of gff file of terminator should be exactly "TSS".
 Default is 5.
       --strain_name STRAIN_NAME, -s STRAIN_NAME
                             Please assign the strain name of the input files.
 It will become the prefix name of output gff file.

 -Output files